-The best way to tell if your marijuana plants are ready to harvest, both indoors and outdoors, is to look at:
+The best way to tell if your marijuana plants are ripe and ready to harvest, both indoors and outdoors, is to look at:

 - Stigma: These hair-like strands that cover buds will turn from white to orange and will start to curl.

 - Trichomes: The resinous glands all over the plant will turn from clear to opaque and then amber.

 The color and clarity of trichomes will tell you when a plant has reached peak maturity and is ready to harvest.